arielgee/Sage-Like/.misc/tasks.md

 * preference to show/hide filtered tree indicator ? => NO
 * filtered tree indicator is not fixed when scrolling the tree - fixed
 * ISSUE: panel.setPanelLayout() has code with comment `// HScroll causes an un-nessesery VScroll` => behavior repreduced. in both v59 and vXX
+* use Document.createDocumentFragment() in loops https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/
 ---

 ## Now
-* use Document.createDocumentFragment() in loops https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---

 ## Next
+* solve the "will not play" issue for audio/video attachments in feedPreview
+	* set the audio/video url to 'data-src' attribute and set to .src on hover/setFocus
+	* try to create a frame for audio/video attachments instead of audio/video objects.
+			// let iframe = document.createElement('iframe');
+			// iframe.src = att.url;
+			// iframe.className = `feedItemAttachment ${mediaType} idx${i}`;
+			// iframe.setAttribute("data-title", getAttachmentTitle(att));
+			// elmFeedItemAttachmentsContainer.appendChild(iframe);
 * when tree is scrolled down the #treeIndicator prevent the scroll-into-view after filtering. so tree looks empty
 * 16x16 background image in the UL
 * replace the tree indicator (the red frame) with an exclemation icon like in the listView